Teradata/stacki-wiki/Concepts.md

 Stacki requires a single dedicated server that is used to build other servers.
-We call this server the **Frontend**, and the servers it builds we call **Backend** nodes.
+We call this server the **frontend**, and the servers it builds we call **backend** nodes.

-The Stacki Frontend includes a configuration database coupled with software distributions that are used to completely define Backend node software footprints (from OS kernel to application).
+The Stacki frontend includes a configuration database coupled with software distributions that are used to completely define backend node software footprints (from OS kernel to application).
 Backend nodes can be identical or completely unique hardware and software - Stacki has been designed to dynamically install and configure heterogeneous